moysush/stoic-quotes/README.md

 # Stoic-Quotes

-This is a Quote Machine designed to display a random Stoic quote each time the page refreshes or when the user clicks a 'Next' button.
+Welcome to Stoic-Quotes, a simple yet powerful Quote Machine designed to bring daily doses of wisdom from Stoic philosophers.
+Whether you're seeking inspiration or guidance, this project provides a seamless experience of discovering timeless Stoic quotes with just a click of a button.

 ## Table of contents